couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 Since the arrow function could be rerun multiple times, it is important that it does not contain any side effects.
 In particular, you should never perform regular operations on a Collection, such as `create()` without using the `ctx`, inside the arrow function.
 Such operations may be performed multiple times, and will not be performed transactionally.
-Instead, you should perform these operations through the using the `{ transactionContext: ctx }` to pass the Transaction Context.
+Instead, you should perform these operations by using the `{ transactionContext: ctx }` to pass the Transaction Context.

 In the event that a transaction fails, your application could run into the following errors:
 - `TransactionCommitAmbiguousError`